 During the procedure, liposuction is used to harvest fat from other places on your body, such as your thighs, stomach, or buttocks.
 This fat is then injected into the breasts using a fine needle.

 As part of your consultation, Dr. Obaid will discuss with you the different types of implants and walk you through the decision-making process in order to ensure that the decision you make is your own, fully-informed choice.
 Dr. Obaid can also show you samples of the different kinds of implants, so you can see for yourself what they feel like.
+The costs for your procedure will be detailed by implant type.
+Dr. Obaid has two offices to serve our Dallas / Ft.
+Worth area clients in Plano, TX and Southlake, TX.

 You should expect answers to the following questions during your breast implant consultation with Dr. Obaid: